a1024/L1codec/readme.md

 ### Encoding
 `l1c.exe  input.ppm  output.l1c  [effort]`

+Only 24-bit PPM images are supported.

-Where effort is {0, 1, 2, 3}.
+Effort = {0, 1, 2, 3}.
+Default is 2.
 Higher effort should compress better but slower.
-Only 24-bit PPM images are supported.

 Effort levels 1 till 3 are for photographic content.